q3769/semver-maven-plugin/README.md

 ```
 $ mvn semver:calMajor
 ```
 increments 1.23.4 or 20201231.2.3-beta.1 into 20210131.0.0, assuming today is Jan 31, 2021.
-Note that repeated calls on the same calendar day will always succeed, resulting in the same major number bearing today's date, while resetting minor and patch numbers to zeros.
+If the original POM version is newer than that of `<today>.0.0`, error is returned and no update will be performed to the POM.

 ### Finalize current version